🍸 Complete Guide to Italian Aperitivo Culture

 Vegetable Dishes

-Grilled vegetables, caprese salad, and marinated antipasti.
+Grilled vegetables, caprese salad, and marinated antipasti that add freshness and balance to the table.

 Aperitivo Buffet Etiquette